pjachimowski/stickers/README.md

 ###Epic:
 As a user, I want to purchase eco-friendly stickers
 ###Detailed:
-As a private person, I want to purchase already created eco stickers so that I can use them as an inspiration at my party/ wrap my gifts/ promote my ideas and be sure that I am helping the environment.
+As a private person (resident of Amsterdam), I want to purchase already created eco stickers so that I can use them as an inspiration at my party/ wrap my gifts/ promote my ideas and be sure that I am helping the environment.
 Ensure enough inspirational stickers for any occasion
 - Promote sustainability on each sticker
 - Create a promo code for first purchase
 - Create company/ private user field within account setup
+- Promote free delivery within Amsterdam borders

 As a new business owner, I want to purchase custom made eco stickers so that I can promote my company/ run the campaign and use sustainability as a promotional factor creating a positive image of the newly created brand.
 - Create friendly request form